baracatuemura/wordpress-docker-compose/README.md

 # WPDC - WordPress Docker Compose

-Easy WordPress development with Docker and Docker Compose.
+Easy setup local WordPress development enviroment with Docker and Docker Compose.

 With this project you can quickly run the following: